3 min read

 Future features

-Hopefully in the future Drupal will support setting their own cookie for varying the cache, in a similar manner to Magento 2. eg X-Drupal-Vary, this would allow Peakhour to store multiple versions of a page to serve to different users.
-For example a user in Germany might get a version of a page in German with German Currency.
+Hopefully in the future Drupal will support setting its own cookie for varying the cache, in a similar manner to Magento 2. eg X-Drupal-Vary, this would allow Peakhour to store multiple versions of a page to serve to different users.
+For example, a user in Germany might get a version of a page in German with German currency.